Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Methods

 which lies in the interval $w_{\mathrm{diff}} \in [-0.5, 0.5]$.
 We define $w_{\mathrm{diff}}$ as the difference between two normalized memristive conductances, $w_{\mathrm{diff}} = w^{+} - w^{-}$, and fix the reference device to

 so that the programmed value of the active device becomes

 with $w^{+} \in [0,1]$.

 Bipolar weights are represented using a differential-pair scheme in which the complementary device is fixed at mid-level conductance, while the active device alone encodes the signed weight.
 Based on retention measurements reported in \cite{begon2024back}, the programmed mid-level conductance state was found to be stable over time.
 Consequently, the hardware update model is applied only to the active device.
-This differs from conventional differential encoding, commonly used in phase change memory (PCM) \cite{pistolesi2024differential} and other device technologies, where one device stores positive and the other negative weights, motivated by highly asymmetric potentiation and depression characteristics.
-In contrast, ferroelectric devices exhibit granular and bidirectional conductance change, enabling both LTP and LTD on a single device.
-This eliminates conductance saturation and reduces refresh operations typically required in two-device differential schemes \cite{nandakumar2020mixed}.
-Also, this scheme allows to use only one column of devices as a reference column and not duplicate the full array.
-Offset-based bipolar synapses have also been demonstrated in hardware using digital offset correction \cite{meng2021digital}, in online learning with magnetic tunnel junctions \cite{mondal2019situ}, and through reference columns to mitigate sneak-path effects \cite{fouda2019mask}.